lajohnston/smslib/README.md

 # smslib.asm

-Base library containing common functionality.
+Base library containing common functionality for the other modules.

-Use smslib.init to initialise the system (disables interrupts, sets stack pointer, clears vram).
-This should be called at .orga 0.
+Use `smslib.init` to initialise the system (disable interrupts, set stack pointer, clear vram).
+This should be placed in a section at .orga 0. `smslib.init` will also initialise the other smslib modules you've included, such as mapper and vdpreg to initialise the paging registers and VDP registers respectively.
-If you've included an smslib mapper it will set up the paging registers.
-It will also initialise the VDP registers if you're using vdpreg.

 ```
 .orga 0